Are you questioning the validity of a loved ones Last Will and Testament? Let's take a look at 6 ways in which a Will can be determined to be invalid.

 This statistic is equal to approximately 1 in 10 older Americans.
 It is further estimated that this number will increase to nearly 14 million by 2050.
 Millions more have dementia and other conditions that affect mental capacity.

 In order to have a valid Will, you must be of sound mind at the time it was signed.
 What exactly does it mean in terms of proving a Will is invalid?
 You will need to show your loved one lacked the ability to comprehend the nature and extent of the property that was to be distributed per the Will.
-It also means your loved one did not have the mental capacity to understand the relationships he or she had to the people who would benefit from the Will and really, the overall effect the Will would have once it was executed.
+It also means your loved one did not have the mental capacity to understand the relationships he or she had with the people who would benefit from the Will and really, the overall effect the Will would have once it was executed.
 As people age, their mental state sometimes declines.
 Some develop conditions, such as dementia or other ailments, which impact their state of mind.
-Mental illness, alcohol and drugs can also lead to mental incapacity.
+Mental illness, alcohol, and drugs can also lead to mental incapacity.

 In order for your loved one to have sufficient mental capacity, he or she must have: